 I’ve done lots of jobs in my life, as a hospital porter, a factory worker, a courier, a volunteer, a British Museum official tour guide, and some of my writing draws upon my experiences.

-I now live just two miles from where I was born in London, with my wife Sarah, a cat (which I used to loathe but now love) and a tiny tank of all-male fish, some of whom have given birth.
+I now live just two miles from where I was born in London, with my wife Sarah and a cat (which I used to loathe but now love) and a tiny tank of all-male fish, some of whom have given birth.
 The world never ceases to amaze me.

 Thanks for your interest in my blog.